 And is it a good read?

 It is a good read, yes.
-I think the thing that my students tend to find difficult with all these books is getting used to the names.
+The thing that my students tend to find difficult with all these books is getting used to the names.
 But it tells a good story.
 It’s got some interesting and exciting events.
 In the middle there’s a whole series of rather bloody episodes, with Alexander showing off his bad side, but broadly speaking, it is a good read.

 Let’s move on to Quintus Curtius Rufus.
 This book was a bit earlier, I think, and a bit more negative in its picture of Alexander the Great.
 Is that fair?